Ruby Franke used to offer parental advice. She’s now facing for child abuse

 ‘Justice is being served’

-Following her mother’s arrest, Shari Franke, 20, has taken to Instagram to make several statements about the situation, notably posting a photo of a police car and an officer and writing: “Finally”.
+Following her mother’s arrest, Shari Franke, 20, took to Instagram to make several statements about the situation, notably posting a photo of a police car and an officer and writing: “Finally”.

 “Me and my family are so glad justice is being served,” she wrote in another post.
 “We’ve been trying to tell the police and CPS for years about this, and so glad they decided to finally step up.
 Kids are safe, but there’s a long road ahead.”